DTJF/fbdoc/src/doc/Examples.md

 \note The type name is allways in front of the symbol name, this order
        cannot get swapped as in FB syntax.

-fb-doc can also generate real C types.
+\Proj can also generate real C types.
 In this case the above example gets

 ~~~{.c}